What Education Do I Need to Become a Health Care Administrator?

 For entry-level positions in small health care facilities, a bachelor's degree may be sufficient enough.
 Those with a Bachelor of Science in Health Administration often begin their careers as assistant health care administrators of a department in a large hospital.
 Some physicians' offices and smaller medical facilities may overlook the educational requirement and hire those with extensive on-the-job experience instead.

 According to the U. S. Bureau of Labor Statistics (BLS, www.bls.gov), a master's degree is usually required for a generalist position as a health care administrator.
-The master's degree may be in a variety of fields, including health administration, business administration, public administration, public health, or health sciences.
+The master's degree may be in a variety of fields, including business administration, public administration, public health, or health sciences.
 Those with a master's degree in health administration or a related field may begin their career at the department manager level.

 Degrees in Health Information Management